 What We Do

-All sectors of the economy are affected by competition law, which includes state aid law.
+All sectors of the economy are affected by competition law.
 In this area we advise a diverse client base including private, public and third sector entities.

 Competition law changes constantly, with the most recent development being the creation of the new regulator, the Competition and Markets Authority.
 The new authority is expected to be proactive in enforcing competition law, and we are ready to support your organisation against this backdrop of active regulatory scrutiny.